-- Payment agreements will be executed between the PHA and the head of household and co-head / spouse. - Payments may only be made by money order or cashier's check. - The agreement will be in default when a payment is delinquent by the 15th day of the month. - The family's assistance will be terminated unless the PHA receives the balance of the payment agreement in full within 10 business days of the termination notice. - Monthly payments may be decreased in cases of family hardship and if requested with reasonable notice from the family, verification of the hardship, and the approval of the Program Director. - No move will be approved until the debt is paid in full unless the move is the result of the following causes, and the payment agreement is current: - Family size exceeds the HQS maximum occupancy standards - The HAP contract is terminated due to owner non-compliance or opt-out - A natural disaster
+- Payment agreements will be executed between the PHA and the head of household and co-head / spouse. - Payments may only be made by money order, cashier's check or personal check. - The agreement will be in default when a payment is delinquent by the 15th day of the month or other due date arrangement made with the family. - The family's assistance will be terminated unless the PHA receives the balance of the payment agreement in full within 10 business days of the termination notice. - Monthly payments may be decreased in cases of family hardship and if requested with reasonable notice from the family, verification of the hardship, and the approval of the Program Director. - No move will be approved until the debt is paid in full unless the move is the result of the following causes, and the payment agreement is current: - Family size exceeds the HQS maximum occupancy standards - The HAP contract is terminated due to owner non-compliance or opt-out - A natural disaster